hellojoko/expo/docs/pages/versions/unversioned/sdk/imagepicker.md

 #### Returns

-If the user cancelled taking a photo, returns `{ cancelled: true }`.
+If the user cancelled action returns `{ cancelled: true }`.

-Otherwise, returns `{ cancelled: false, uri, width, height, exif, base64 }` where `uri` is a URI to the local image file (useable as the source for an `Image` element) and `width, height` specify the dimensions of the image. `base64` is included if the `base64` option was truthy, and is a string containing the JPEG data of the image in Base64--prepend that with `'data:image/jpeg;base64,'` to get a data URI, which you can use as the source for an `Image` element for example. `exif` is included if the `exif` option was truthy, and is an object containing EXIF data for the image--the names of its properties are EXIF tags and their values are the values for those tags.
+Otherwise, returns `{ cancelled: false, type: "video", uri, width, height, duration }` when media type was `Videos` or else `{ cancelled: false, type: "image", uri, width, height, exif, base64 }` where `uri` is a URI to the local image file (useable as the source for an `Image` element) and `width, height` specify the dimensions of the image. `base64` is included if the `base64` option was truthy, and is a string containing the JPEG data of the image in Base64--prepend that with `'data:image/jpeg;base64,'` to get a data URI, which you can use as the source for an `Image` element for example. `exif` is included if the `exif` option was truthy, and is an object containing EXIF data for the image--the names of its properties are EXIF tags and their values are the values for those tags.

 <SnackEmbed snackId="@documentation/imagepicker-from-camera-roll" />